Bellambi railway station

 Bellambi railway station is located on the South Coast railway line in New South Wales, Australia, serving the northern Wollongong suburb of Bellambi.
 It opened in 1889.

 Platforms and services

-Bellambi has one island platform with two faces serviced by NSW TrainLink South Coast line services travelling from Waterfall and Thirroul to Port Kembla.
+Bellambi has one island platform with two faces serviced by Sydney Trains South Coast line services travelling from Waterfall and Thirroul to Port Kembla.

 Some peak hour and late night services operate to Sydney Central, Bondi Junction and Kiama.